-What I have found during the frustrating hours of unraveling stitches, repainting a bathroom, and apologizing to my children, is that there is growth, beauty, and inspiration in my mistakes …..my creative “messes”.
-I am grateful for my failed attempts to follow the perfect blueprint – whether it’s an oatmeal cookie recipe, my marriage, or a cable-knit sweater– because the final outcome is often better than the original design, and true inspiration is often buried in a mess.
+What I have found during the frustrating hours of unraveling stitches, repainting a bathroom, and apologizing to my children, is that there is growth, beauty, and inspiration in my mistakes.
+I am grateful for my failed attempts to follow the perfect blueprint – whether it’s an oatmeal cookie recipe, my relationships, or a cable-knit sweater– because the final outcome is often better than the original design.
+True inspiration is often buried in a mess.
 I hope you enjoy our projects – and make a few memories of your own – at An Inspired Mess.

 In health, ribbon, and glitter,